 'Tom Tower' Christ Church, Oxford.
 Some Letters of Sr. Christopher Wren to John Fell, Bishop of Oxford Hitherto Unpublished Now set forth and Annotated by W. Douglas Caröe.
 With a Chapter by H.H.
 Turner, ...
 And Another by Arthur Cochrane.

 4to.
 Original black cloth, the upper board gilt-blocked with Wren’s coat of arms, the spine gilt-lettered, buff paper dust jacket with some loss to the rear panel and the head of the spine panel; xii, 127, pp., errata slip present at p. v, 28 finely printed b/w photo plates, measured drawings, (1 folding), reproductions of engravings, and facsimiles of the letters, 8 b/w illustrations within the text; some age-toning to the fore-edges, otherwise a very good copy.

 A fascinating account by the architect W.D.
-Caröe of the design and construction of ‘Tom Tower’, enhanced with transcriptions and analysis of letters that had recently come to light in the Treasury of Christ Church College, from Wren to John Fell, the then Bishop of Oxford.
+Caröe of the design and construction of ‘Tom Tower’, enhanced with transcriptions and an analysis of letters from Wren to John Fell, the then Bishop of Oxford that had recently come to light in the Treasury of Christ Church College.
 There are chapters on the contract for the tower, the builder Christopher Kempster, the bell itself, ‘Great Tom’ and much else besides.

 Stock number: 1175